 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at CUNY--New York City College of Technology is 18:1, and the school has 27.5 percent of its classes with fewer than 20 students.
-The average freshman retention rate, an indicator of student satisfaction, is 76.8 percent.
+The student-faculty ratio at CUNY--New York City College of Technology is 17:1, and the school has 29.4 percent of its classes with fewer than 20 students.
+The most popular majors at CUNY--New York City College of Technology include: Hospitality Administration/Management, General; Architectural Technology/Technician; Information Science/Studies; Design and Visual Communications, General; and Registered Nursing/Registered Nurse.
+The average freshman retention rate, an indicator of student satisfaction, is 76.3 percent.

 |Student gender distribution|